About the course

 By opting for our four-year BBA Business Administration, you can spend a year studying at one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong or Japan.
 Your degree content remains otherwise the same as the three-year course.

 Studying abroad can enhance your career prospects by broadening your degree both socially and academically.
 You experience other cultures and languages and prove to employers that you’re mature, flexible and organised.

-As an alternative, we also offer a work placement year option at no extra cost in tuition fees.
+As an alternative, we also offer a work placement year option at no extra cost in tuition fees (2017 entry).

 With this version of BBA Business Administration, you can boost your CV by gaining work experience with an external organisation.
 We offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.

 In recent years, our students have gained placements with organisations such as BMW, Samsung and Cummins.

 Our expert staff